rust-ml/linfa/docs/website/content/docs.md

 # Examples

-A good way to start is by looking at an example.
-You can find these for each algorithm in the *examples/* folder.
+A good way to start is by looking at code examples.
+You can find them in the *examples/* folder of each sub-crate.
 To give an example, for Support Vector Machines take a look [here](https://github.com/rust-ml/linfa/tree/master/linfa-svm/examples).

 # How do contribute